sketchboard/blog/_posts/2014-04-13-security-response-to-heartbleed.md

 1. Sketchboard updated it's OpenSSL library version that fixed the bug on April 8th, 2014.
 2. New SSL keys were deployed.
 3. All browser sessions have been cleared.
-This means that you need relogin to the service.
+This means that you need to relogin to the service.
-4. GitHub API keys were revoked.
+4. GitHub application token was revoked.